bef22/vcf_snakemake/README.md

 - cramListFile = path to cramListFile (see above)
 - speciesTableFile = path to speciesTableFile (see above)
 - mutation_rate = mutation rate for this species
-- chromChunkSize = size into which chromsomes are split during mpileup+call step, this will depend on how many samples are processed
+- chromChunkSize = size into which chromsomes are split during mpileup+call step, this will depend on how many samples are processed at the same time
 - biallelicType = choose either "snps,indels" or "snps"

 paths to the scripts